Singapore, Singapore--A Photo Essay

 On our first day in Singapore, we explored the neighborhoods of Singapore--Chinese, Indian, Kampong Glam, and Colonial--as we got a feel for this fascinating city.

-We had a late sailing into Singapore, not arriving until 3 PM.
-But since departure isn’t until tomorrow at 6 PM, we should have enough time to explore and get a feel for the city.
+We had a late sailing into Singapore, arriving there at 3 PM.
+But since departure isn’t until tomorrow at 6 PM, we should have enough time to get a feel for the city.

 We took a 4-hour, Regent-included excursion, Iconic Singapore.
-An early evening departure time caused some issues—we were unable to get into the Chinese temple as planned, nor visit the Mosque, but we enjoyed touring the Kamplong Glam area by foot and seeing the Colonial area.
+An early evening departure time caused some issues—we were unable to enter the Chinese temple or visit the mosque due to our late arrival time.
+Still, we enjoyed touring the Kamplong Glam area on foot and seeing the Colonial area.

 The first highlight of the tour was the evening Singapore River Bumboat Cruise.
 We enjoyed close-up views of many of Singapore’s iconic buildings.